Hooria-Aijaz/tk-week01-task/README.md

 # Weekly Project - WEEK 01

-Task guidelines for html task.
+Task guidelines for first weekly project.

 **Dated: 27th April 2020**

+**Submission Deadline: 3rd May 2020**

+**Submission method**

+All of you are well aware now of how to use github, create your account on github if you have not yet created.
+Then you will make a repository for your first project and submit the github link of that repository on the submission date.
+Your projects will only be accepted and assessed if you send the github link of the repository containing your project.

 ## Objective
 > To design a basic technical documentation page.

 ## Prerequisites

-- HTML
+### HTML

 - DOM Tree
 - Semantic tags
 - Presentational tags

+### CSS

+- Basic style properties
+- Selectors
+- Color convention
+- Selectors
+- CSS Positioning

 ## Overview of the Task

-The task is to design a simple documentation page according to the user story provided.
-A user story is an informal, natural language description of one or more features describing a website.
-User stories are often written from the perspective of an end user or user of a system.
+The task is to design a simple documentation page according to the steps provided.
+You need to go through each step carefully and then design the website.
+Mockup of the website has been provided to you.

-## Mockup Link
+## Mockup Details

-You have to build a website similar to the mockup (https://codepen.io/freeCodeCamp/full/NdrKKL).
-To view the mockup image, scroll down to the bottom of the page.
+You have to design a website similar to the mockup provided.
+Scroll down the page to see the mockup image of the website.

-## Steps of User Story
+## Instructions and steps to design the website

-You are provided with the user story below, carefully observe each step and start building a documentation page.
+You are provided with the steps below, carefully observe each step and start building the documentation page.

-##### User Story #1:
+##### Step #1:
-> I can see a main element with a corresponding id=”main-doc”, which contains the page’s main content (technical documentation).
+> There should be a *main* element with a corresponding id="main-doc", which contains the page’s main content (technical documentation).

-##### User Story #2:
+##### Step #2:
-> Within the #main-doc element, I can see several section elements, each with a class of main-section.
-There should be a minimum of 5.
+> Within the #main-doc element, there should be several *section* elements, each with a class of *main-section*.
+There should be a minimum of 5 sections.

-##### User Story #3:
+##### Step #3:
-> The first element within each .main-section should be a header element which contains text that describes the topic of that section.
+> The first element within each .main-section should be a *header element* which should have text that describes the topic of that section.

-##### User Story #4:
+##### Step #4:
-> Each section element with the class of main-section should also have an id that corresponds with the text of each header contained within it.
-Any spaces should be replaced with underscores (e.g. The section that contains the header "JavaScript and Java" should have a corresponding id="JavaScript_and_Java").
+> Each section element with the class of *main-section* should also have an *id* that corresponds with the text of each header contained within it.
+All spaces should be replaced with underscores (e.g. The section that contains the header "JavaScript and Java" should have a corresponding id="JavaScript_and_Java").

-##### User Story #5:
+##### Step #5:
 > The .main-section elements should contain at least 10 p elements total (not each).

-##### User Story #6:
+##### Step #6:
-> The .main-section elements should contain at least 5 code elements total (not each).
+> The *.main-section* elements should contain at least 5 code elements total (not each).

-##### User Story #7:
+##### Step #7:
-> The .main-section elements should contain at least 5 li items total (not each).
+> The *.main-section* elements should contain at least 5 li items total (not each).

-##### User Story #8:
+##### Step #8:
-> I can see a nav element with a corresponding id="navbar".
+> There should be a nav element with a corresponding *id="navbar"*.

-##### User Story #9:
+##### Step #9:
 > The navbar element should contain one header element which contains text that describes the topic of the technical documentation.

-##### User Story #10:
+##### Step #10:
-> Additionally, the navbar should contain a link (a) elements with the class of nav-link.
-There should be one for every element with the class main-section.
+> Additionally, the navbar should contain a link element with a class of *nav-link*.
+There should be one for every element with the class *main-section*.

-##### User Story #11:
+##### Step #11:
 > The header element in the navbar must come before any link (a) elements in the navbar.

-##### User Story #12:
+##### Step #12:
-> Each element with the class of nav-link should contain text that corresponds to the header text within each section (e.g. if you have a “Hello world” section/header, your navbar should have an element which contains the text “Hello world”).
+> Each element with the class of *nav-link* should contain text that corresponds to the header text within each section (e.g. if you have a “Hello world” section/header, your navbar should have an element which contains the text “Hello world”).

-##### User Story #13:
+##### Step #13:
-> When I click on a navbar element, the page should navigate to the corresponding section of the main-doc element (e.g If I click on a nav-link element that contains the text “Hello world”, the page navigates to a section element that has that id and contains the corresponding header.
+> When you click on a navbar element, the page should navigate to the corresponding section of the main-doc element (e.g If you click on a nav-link element that contains the text “Hello world”, the page navigates to a section element that has that id and contains the corresponding header.

-##### MOCKUP IMAGE
+##### MOCKUP IMAGE ATTACHED BELOW

 ![MOCKUP](mockup/mockup-week01.png)